Magnetix: Product recalls

-On March 31, 2006, the Consumer Product Safety Commission (CPSC) ordered a recall of all Magnetix brand magnetic building sets.
-The official CPSC recall notice was issued after one death of a small child and four serious injuries requiring surgery.
+On March 31, 2006, the U.S. Consumer Product Safety Commission (CPSC) ordered a recall of all Magnetix brand magnetic building sets.
+The official CPSC recall notice was issued after the death of a small child and four serious injuries requiring surgery.
 "Consumers should stop using recalled products immediately unless otherwise instructed," according to the recall notice.
 Other brands of magnetic builders, such as Geomag were not recalled.

-On April 19, 2007, the CPSC ordered further Magnetix recalls, recalling over 4 million sets.
-"To date, CPSC and Mega Brands are aware of one death, one aspiration and 27 intestinal injuries.
-Emergency surgical intervention was needed in all but one case.
-At least 1,500 incidents of magnets separating from the building pieces have been reported. ...
-If a child swallows more than one tiny powerful magnet detached from the plastic building pieces or one such magnet and a metallic object, the objects can attract to each other inside the intestines and cause perforations and/or blockage, which can be fatal, if not treated immediately."
-Redesigned Magnetix sets sold since March 31, 2006, that are age-labeled 6+, are not subject to the recall.